Human Development Research

 Meet Our Experts

-- Thom McDade Biological anthropologist, focused on health and human development in relation to social and cultural contexts and processes
+- Thom McDade Thom McDade is a biological anthropologist focused on health and human development in relation to social and cultural contexts and processes

-- Chris Kuzawa Biological anthropologist, focused on the long-term and intergenerational impacts of early life environments on adult biology and health
+- Chris Kuzawa Chris Kuzawa is a biological anthropologist focused on the long-term and intergenerational impacts of early life environments on adult biology and health

 - Edith Chen Edith Chen is a psychologist whose research seeks to understand why poverty is associated with poor physical health outcomes in children, with a focus on the psychological and biological mechanisms driving these relationships.